Too many non-Tails folders on Nautilus sidebar

 intrigeri: I'd like your opinion on this (linked with #15463).

-#11 Updated by huertanix over 1 year ago
+#11 Updated by huertanix almost 2 years ago

 I think moving the Tails-specific folders to the top helps people see the folders, but does not address the confusion that comes from figuring out where files go when they're downloaded or where to move them to if they want to keep them.
 This is why I think the Tails folders should be renamed to make that more clear, as per #15028.